 Roger is currently chairman of Enterprise Enfield where new business start-ups, mentoring and regeneration are the main focus.
 His interests are in local politics and healthcare, while hobbies include flying, sailing and rambling.

 Dermot's career began with an apprenticeship building racing engines, leading to a range of manufacturing and sales roles in aerospace companies.
 Further work includes running marinas, competitive sailing, and starting a marine charter business.
-He has spent the last 15 years promoting corporate social responsibility with a particular interest in the long term unemployed.
+He has spent the last 15 years promoting corporate social responsibility with a particular interest in the long-term unemployed.
 Dermot was a senior business advisor to the Government Office for London and joined a ministerial task force on youth crime.
 In 2007 he established The Adab Trust to create employment opportunities for black and minority ethnic students studying in modern universities.
-The Adab Trust has developed a unique employer led training programme delivering to over 11,000 students.
-Dermot is a director of a local recruitment company and a visiting lecturer at London Metropolitan University.
+He developed a unique employer-led training programme delivering to over 11,000 students.
+Dermot is a visiting lecturer at London Metropolitan University.